amarjeetkhera/Fake-News-Detector-and-Explainer/README.md

 To enhance the model's performance and address class imbalance some data was synthetically augmented using the `faker` library.
 The augmented data consisted synthetically generated fake news from various domains such as geopolitics, technology, science, history, culture, past, future, health, entertainment, sports, finance, environment, space exploration, artificial intelligence, social media, climate change and education.
 The fake news created using the `faker` library, produced realistic-sounding but fictional data, which generated coherent and contextually relevant text.
 This approach ensured a diverse and challenging dataset that mirrors the complexities of real-world fake news.

-## Key Features

--   **LSTM-Based Model:** Utilizes Long Short-Term Memory networks to capture the sequential nature of text and improve classification accuracy.
--   **LLM Integration:** Leverages the Mistral API to generate insightful explanations for the model's predictions.
--   **Active Learning Loop:** Implements a feedback loop that uses discrepancies between model predictions and LLM explanations to retrain and improve the model.
--   **Streamlit Deployment:** Deploys the model as a web application for easy access and use.

 ## Results

 -   LSTM Model Accuracy: 94 %
--   Explanation Quality: [Describe the quality and effectiveness of the LLM-generated explanations]

 ## Deployment